SBCV/Blender-Addon-Photogrammetry-Importer/README.md

 # Blender Photogrammetry Importer
-This repository contains a Blender addon to import reconstruction results of several libraries.
+This repository contains a Blender addon to import results of several reconstruction libraries.
+In addition it allows to perform novel view synthesis using Neural Radiance Fields (NeRF).

 ## Compatibility